Trial of Neumann and Sass: Aftermath

 After the 1939 German ultimatum to Lithuania, Nazi Germany annexed the Klaipėda Region, and in March 1939, Adolf Hitler visited Klaipėda and met personally with Neumann and the others who had been convicted.

 The trial of Neumann and Sass revealed Nazi Germany's plans to annex the Klaipėda Region.
 At the time, it was the largest case of such type to be successfully concluded.

-The trial of Neumann and Sass received exceptional criticism in the German press at the time.
+The trial received exceptional criticism in the German press at the time.
 As a result, Germany began economic pressure by terminating the trade agreement with Lithuania.

 In 1934 and 1935, the Lithuanian directorates of the Klaipėda Region, led by Martynas Reizgys and Jurgis Brūvelaitis, fired all followers of Neumann and Sass.
 Germany reacted by accusing Lithuania of violating the Klaipėda Convention and sent complaints to the League of Nations and to the signatories of the agreement.

 At the time, Stasys Lozoraitis sought a démarche (formal diplomatic representation) from the signatory states of the Klaipėda Convention to Nazi Germany, but they began to press Lithuania instead of Nazi Germany.
 The United Kingdom encouraged France and Italy, which sent a démarche to Lithuania on 13 March 1935.
 On 30 March, the British suggested for France and Italy to send a common ultimate note to Lithuania.
 The Italian government of Fascist Italy requested for Lithuanian President Antanas Smetona to pardon the National Socialists, who were sentenced to death.
 The British representative, Thomas Hildebrand Preston, stressed to Lozoraitis that Lithuania could count on British support only if the "normal functioning of the autonomous system" in Klaipėda was restored.
 Moreover, Preston also noted the need to back down to Nazi Germany and not to carry out the executions of the convicted National Socialists.
 France did not provide support to Lithuania either.
 Furthermore, Lithuania was not supported even by its closest allies in the Baltic Entente: Latvia and Estonia.

-The trial of Neumann and Sass has been seen as a prototype for the Nuremberg trials.
-The trial exposed Nazi ambitions and methods, but it had minimal effect since adequate measures were not taken to quell the development of Hitlerism or to turn back Germany's increasingly aggressive territorial claims that ultimately led to the outbreak of the Second World War.
+The trial of Neumann and Sass exposed Nazi ambitions and methods, but it had minimal effect since adequate measures were not taken to quell the development of Hitlerism or to turn back Germany's increasingly aggressive territorial claims that ultimately led to the outbreak of the Second World War.